jwoertink/pirates-ios/README.md

 This is a challenge app from the udemy course for ios.

 ## Objective
-Control the character by pressing on the direction buttons around the grid.
-Find new items, or enemies.
+Move the character around by pressing on the direction buttons.
+Find new items, or enemies with each move.
 Locate the boss pirate and defeat him.
+Game is over when pirate boss is defeated.

 ## Requirements

-* A user should be able to navigate to different tiles by pressing one of 4 directional arrows
+* A user should be able to navigate to different tiles by pressing one of 4 directional buttons
-* When a move is not available, that arrow should not be visible or inactive
+* When a move is not available, that button should not be visible or be inactive
 * The game character should have `int health`, `int damage`, `Weapon weapon`, and `Armor armor`.
 * Armor and Weapon objects have a `NSString name` and `int damage` or `int health` bonus modifier where appropriate
-* The view needs 1 label for the story.
-1 button to perform an action on a tile.
-An area to display character stats
+* The view contains the directional buttons, the character stats, an action button, and the context story for the current location of the character.
-* The tile grid should be 4x3
+* The starting grid should be 4x3
+* Each location is considered a `Tile`.
+A tile should have a `CGPoint point`, `NSString description`, `UIImageView background`.
+It should also have a way to handle if there is an item, or an enemy on that tile.
+* The game should have a reset button to reset the character position and all stats.

 ## Steps

 1: Setting up the storyboard, a basic Tile object and a Factory.

 2: Navigating between tiles, adding a background image and upgrading the story.